ysyk2021/the-startup-visionary-uncovering-opportunities-and-redefining-the-future-of-business/src/chapter-3-3.md

-Chapter 10: Creating a Plan for Consistent Practice of Startup Visionary Thinking
+Creating a Plan for Consistent Practice of Startup Visionary Thinking
 =================================================================================

 In this chapter, we will explore the importance of consistent practice in developing and honing startup visionary thinking skills.
 Creating a plan for regular practice is crucial for entrepreneurs to cultivate a mindset that allows them to uncover opportunities and redefine the future of business.
 This chapter delves into the key elements of a practice plan, strategies for incorporating visionary thinking into daily routines, and techniques for maintaining consistency.